Support

 Customer service email template so you can respond as soon as possible

-A customer who sends an email to the customer service team expects confirmation that someone will address their issue.
-In many companies, the first response to a customer with the confirmation of receiving the message is mostly automated.
+A customer who emails the customer service team expects confirmation that someone will address their issue.
+In many companies, the first response to a customer with the assurance of receiving the message is mainly automated.
 Still, the content and form of the first response are up to you.
 Thank your customer for the message, say how long it will take to handle the request, and add other essential details, such as the ticket number.

 Hello [customer's name],

 Thank you for contacting us.
-We've just received your message, and we'll get back to you with an answer in 24 hours.
+We've just received your message and will get back to you with an answer in 24 hours.

 For your information, your support ticket number is #123456.